Morgan-Potter/Morgan-Potter.github.io/docs/_posts/2022-08-27-Data Science Mid Term.md

 One of the stronger points of this response was the ethics discussion.
 I believe I made a strong point as to the publics perception of being lied to by data analysts, and backed it up with sourced evidence.
 I also specifically talked about the statement, instead of my stance (likely because I did not have one), which is what the rubric specifically asks for.
 I only wish I could add a conclusion to the ethics discussion, as I provided a random closing statement in a mostly unrelated paragraph.
 This statement can be found below.

-{% highlight %}
-"This issue of intentional data bias is seen to have large repercussions for the public and is very relevant today."
+> "This issue of intentional data bias is seen to have large repercussions for the public and is very relevant today."
-{% end highlight %}

 <h3>Reflection</h3>